mike-mcrae/mike-mcrae.github.io/_pages/about.md

 My [research](/research/) focuses on applied microeconomics, with particular interest in media economics, the evolution of norms, and the economics of AI.

-My data [projects](/projects/) focus on the creation of large-scale historical text datasets using advanced machine learning techniques, including neural networks and transformer models.
+My [ML projects](/projects/) focus on the creation of large-scale historical text datasets using advanced machine learning techniques, including neural networks and transformer models.

 Feel free to check out my [CV](/cv/) for more details about my work and academic background.